dogweather/forkful/content/en/bash/strings/extracting-substrings.md

 lastmod: '2024-03-13T22:45:00.233229-06:00'
 model: gpt-4-1106-preview
 summary: "Extracting substrings means pulling out specific parts of strings \u2014\
-  \ think like snipping a bit of thread from a sweater.
-Programmers do it to isolate,\u2026"
+  \ think like snipping a bit of thread from a sweater."
 title: Extracting substrings
 weight: 6
 ---